-Further, compliance under the UCPMP Code is enforced by the ethics committee for pharmaceutical marketing practices (ECPMP).
-The ECPMP has three members who will preside over a complaint.
-In the case of a review, there will be a five-member review committee named the apex ethics committee for pharmaceutical marketing practices (AECPMP), the decision of which will be final.
+Further, compliance under the UCPMP Code is enforced by the Ethics Committee for Pharmaceutical Marketing Practices (ECPMP).
+The ECPMP has three to five members who will preside over a complaint.
+In case a party is dissatisfied with the ECPMP's decision, it may file an appeal before the Apex Committee for Pharmaceutical Marketing Practices (ACPMP), the decision of which will be final.
+The appeal must be filed within 15 days, with an additional 15 days of reasonable time delay permitted for reasons to be recorded in writing.